dchidell/webvpncert/README.md

                         find it out
   --noreplace           If the certificate is not expiring, this program will
-                        not attempt to replace it in the router
+                        not attempt to replace it in the router --forcerecert         Force a recert with LetsEncrypt even if the cert hasn't expired.
 ```